invenia/DateOffsets.jl/README.md

 **TODO: Horizon Example**

-**TODO: Note that you can use LaxZonedDAteTimes for Horizons if you want to avoid errors for Horizons (but shouldn't be necessary)**
+**TODO: Note that you can use LaxZonedDateTimes for Horizons if you want to avoid errors for Horizons (but shouldn't be necessary)**

 ```julia
 julia> using DateOffsets, TimeZones